Psychologist Job In Omaha, Nebraska

-The Post-Doctoral Clinical Psychology Fellow provides clinical services to children, adolescents and families seeking services at the Behavioral Health Clinic and possibly a primary care setting.
+The Chemical Use Program Therapist completes comprehensive chemical use evaluations and assessments on adolescents and facilitates ongoing services in the form of individual, family, and group psychotherapy.
 No matter the role you play at Boys Town, you further our commitment to making the world a better place for children, families, patients, and communities.

-- Provides behavioral health services to children, adolescents, and families.
+- Provides counseling, support, intervention, and referral services to adolescents and their families.

 - Ability to communicate with individuals at all levels in the organization and with external contacts in an articulate, professional manner while maintaining necessary degree of confidentiality.

 - Skills in diagnoses, treatment, and service planning and ability to apply psychological principles and therapeutic intervention.

 - Ability to adapt responses to situations while maintaining procedural and regulatory integrity.

 Certifications and Licensures:

 - Licensed mental health practitioner in the state of Nebraska (LMHP) required; licensed independent mental health practitioner (LIMHP) or Licensed Clinical Social Worker (LCSW) preferred.